Creating a More Beautiful World

 “As a story ages, cracks appear in its boundary, in the shell of the cosmic egg.
 A miracle is the name we give to the light that shines through from a larger, more radiant world. it says not only that reality is bigger than we thought it was, but that that bigger reality is coming soon. it is both a glimpse and a promise.

 To the extent that we ourselves are living in the realization of interbeing we too are able to become miracle workers.
 That doesn’t mean that what we do seems miraculous to ourselves — it fits in with our expanded understanding of the nature of life and causality.
-For example:

 • When one is aligned with the purpose of service, acts that seem exceptionally courageous to others are a matter of course.